SoilBGC-Datashare/sidb/Readme.md

 ```

 ### Scripts
-This folder contains R code and other scripts necessary to visualize and analyze the data.
+This folder contains R code and other scripts useful for visualizing and analyzing the data.

 ### docs
-Website of the project
+Files for generating the [SIDb website]https://soilbgc-datashare.github.io/sidb/.

 ### Out
 This folder contains specific reports of the database generated from scripts in the Scripts folder